Viswesül Pusa

 Viswesül Kezehol Pusa (3 November 1954 – 2 January 2017) was an Indian politician from Nagaland.
-He was elected to the Nagaland Legislative Assembly four-times from Southern Angami II Assembly constituency as a candidate of the Indian National Congress.
-He served as the Minister for Veterinary & Animal Husbandry (1998–1999) and Minister for Roads & Bridges and Mechanical (2000–2003) under the S. C. Jamir regime.
+He was elected to the Nagaland Legislative Assembly four times from the Southern Angami II Assembly constituency as a candidate of the Indian National Congress.
+He served as the Minister for Veterinary & Animal Husbandry from 1998 to 1999 and Minister for Roads & Bridges and Mechanical from 2000 to 2003 under the S. C. Jamir government.